AppViewX-Hub/Create-VIP/README.md

-# Create-VIP
+# Create-Virtual-Server
-Standard template to create a new virtual server on ADC device (F5, A10, Citrix)
+ Used to provision new virtual servers on a F5 & Citrix Netscaler load balancer